 American Chamber of Commerce in Germany

 AmCham Berlin promotes trade, investment and unrestricted competition between the United States and Germany.
-The organisation arranges events throughout the year providing their members the opportunity to network. http://www.amcham.de
+The organization arranges events throughout the year providing its members the opportunity to network. http://www.amcham.de

 American Citizens Abroad (ACA)

 This is a non-profit, non-partisan, volunteer, member-supported organization whose mission is to defend the rights of Americans living overseas. http://www.aca.ch/joomla/index.php